ayushkcs/ayushkcs/README.md

 <h1 align="center">Hey 👋, I'm Ayush Kumar</h1>
 <p>Welcome to my corner of the web!

-I’m am currently working as a Software Engineer Intern at [Neuralix](http://Neuralix.ai).
+I’m am currently working as a Software Engineer Intern at [Neuralix Inc](http://Neuralix.ai).

 I go by [@ayushkcs](https://twitter.com/ayushkcs) on the interwebs.